ctphoenix/Python-Course-Material/chapter1.md

 In this five-part exercise, we will count the frequency of each letter in a given string.

 *** =instructions
+- Import the `string` library.
-- The lowercase and uppercase English alphabet can be found using `ascii_letters` attribute in the `string` library.
-Store this as `alphabet`.
+- Create a variable `alphabet` that consists of the lowercase and uppercase letters in the English alphabet using the `ascii_letters` attribute of the `string` library.

 *** =hint
 - Use `import` to import the `string` library.
 - Use `=` to assign `ascii_letters` to `alphabet`.

 *** =pre_exercise_code
 ```{python}